wardi/wardi.github.io/_pages/video_encoding.md

 title: Video Encoding at 5 bytes/frame
 permalink: /video-encoding/
 image: /images/encoder-files.png
+categories: [Python]
 description:
-  We encode a full 3 minute video into 32KB using Python.
+  We encode a full 3m39s video into 32KB using Python.
   Our playback hardware has no CPU so video “compression” is limited to the features of its LCD display.
   We create an illusion of a full bitmap display by carefully